 1.1) Hide Footer in Divi Site-Wide

-To remove the footer on the whole website, you will need to use a bit of CSS.
+To remove the footer from the whole website, you will need to use a bit of CSS.
 You can edit the child theme’s style.css file or add this custom CSS code to your Additional CSS section on the Divi Customizer.
 For this guide, we will use the Additional CSS feature for the changes.
 So, copy the following CSS code

 /* Hide footer */